How Is Ransomware Installed?

 How To Prevent Ransomware

 Make a back up of your files and documents in cloud storage or on an offline system.
 This can save your data even if your computer gets infected with ransomware.
-Install an effective antivirus software, such as Comodo Antivirus.
+Install an effective antivirus software, such as Xcitium Antivirus.

 - Comes with auto-sandboxing technology that denies access to unknown files